Sonnet 119: What Potions Have I Drunk of Siren Tears

 Distilled from limbecks foul as hell within, |

-The sonnet connects to the closing line of the previous one, which spoke of drugs that turn out to be poisonous, and now elaborates on the nature of these potions that Shakespeare suggests he has metaphorically taken by spending his time with other lovers: they were made of 'siren tears' which themselves had been distilled from alembics that contain a substance or liquid that is as repulsive as hell, whereby 'foul' at the time also has a strong moral connotation, as in 'murder most foul'.
+The sonnet connects to the closing line of the previous one, which spoke of drugs that turn out to be poisonous, and now characterises these potions that Shakespeare suggests he has metaphorically taken by spending his time with other lovers: they were made of 'siren tears' which themselves had been distilled from alembics that contain a liquid as repulsive as hell, whereby 'foul' at the time also has a strong moral connotation, as in 'murder most foul'.

 Applying fears to hopes and hopes to fears,